.NET HELP

 1.1.
 Byte Conversion Magic

 ByteSize transforms the intricate process of converting various data types into byte arrays into an effortless endeavor.
-Developers can now seamlessly bridge the gap between numerical byte sizes and values and non-numerical data types with succinct and expressive methods with decimal places as shown in the below example.
+Developers can now seamlessly bridge the gap between numerical byte sizes and values and non-numerical data types with succinct and expressive methods with decimal places as shown in the example below.

 int number = 42;